 It has been over a year since the COVID-19 pandemic first swept across the globe and finally its grip on the US and Europe seems to be weakening.
-Most willing adults in the US have been able to access at least the first dose of the COVID-19 vaccine and Italy, though trailing behind, is also beginning to speed up its national vaccine campaign.
+Most willing adults in the US have been able to access the COVID-19 vaccine and Italy, though trailing behind, has hit its stride in the national vaccine campaign and adults into their 30s have had at least their first shot.

-For the first time since February of 2020, Italy is welcoming visitors.
+For the first time since February of 2020, Italy is welcoming visitors (with some restrictions, of course).
 Even more importantly, this move to open borders promises a sense of normality and carefree “la dolce vita” atmosphere that the country hasn’t enjoyed in months.

 If you have had to delay your plans to visit Italy, it is time to dust off your passport.
-Tourists from the European Union, UK, and Israel were able to enter the country after May 15th if they met certain criteria, and US tourists are also currently welcome.
-We have booked our trip to Italy, departing on July 2nd, and are confident that leisure travel between the US and Italy can be confirmed from July going forward.
+Tourists from the European Union, US, and Israel are able to enter the country if they met certain criteria and we traveled to Italy from the US on July 2nd without a hitch.
+We are confident that leisure travel between the US and Italy will steadily increase going forward as travelers begin to feel comfortable taking international flights again.

 Italy’s Current Covid Rules and Restrictions